-The South Hampton Roads region of Virginia has an unemployment rate below the national average — 5.9% versus 6.9% as of November 2020 —and a majority of the unemployed residents are African American and Hispanic/Latino.
-These residents are additionally less likely to have resources for post-secondary education, and the coronavirus has made the situation worse.
+The South Hampton Roads region of Virginia has an unemployment rate that exceeds the national average — 4.9% versus 3.6% as of March 2022 — with Black/African American and Hispanic-Latino residents experiencing higher rates of unemployment.1 These residents are also less likely to have resources for post-secondary education, and the coronavirus has made the situation worse.

-Bank of America supports the program as part of its $1.25 billion five-year commitment to advance racial equality and economic opportunity.
-This commitment helps TCC to continue its mission of helping Black and Hispanic students find careers in high-demand, well-paid sectors such as healthcare, IT, logistics and transportation.
-In particular, the funding helps TCC’s Center for Workforce Solutions give 60 individuals facing racial and/or economic inequity the opportunity to take part in workforce training, providing a pathway to a living-wage job and a more equitable future.
+Bank of America supports the program, a commitment that helps TCC continue its mission of helping Black and Hispanic-Latino students find careers in high-demand, well-paid sectors such as healthcare, IT, logistics and transportation.
+In particular, the funding helps TCC’s Center for Workforce Solutions give 60 individuals facing racial and/or economic inequality the opportunity to take part in workforce training, providing a pathway to a living-wage job and a more equitable future.

 The support for TCC is an example of Bank of America’s commitment to help advance racial equality and economic opportunity in local neighborhoods around the country.
 From entrepreneur funding and expanding home ownership to professional skills training and healthcare access, Bank of America continues to partner with innovative leaders to help communities implement solutions to society’s biggest challenges.